 What We Crave

 It is perfectly normal to crave carbohydrates to some degree.
 After all, our brains need some glucose to function.
-A healthy adult needs around 150 grams of glucose to fuel the brain.
+A healthy adult needs around to fuel the brain.
 (Although, we can get on just fine without actually eating that glucose as our livers are equipped to convert at least that much protein into glucose through a process called gluconeogenesis, if given enough protein to make the conversion.)

 We also crave fat.
 The body’s two options for fuel are fat and carbohydrate.
 Fat is an efficient energy source as it provides a high level of satiety and is important for healthy hormone balance.
 Additionally, while carbohydrate weighs in at 4kcal/g, fat weighs in at 9kcal/g.
 Clearly fat will carry us further for less, a fact of which our ancestors were keenly aware.
 Anybody hunting and gathering every day would surely choose the easiest path to satiety.
 Hence, they would choose fat.